Pseudonymous signal upload into Amazon Marketing Cloud

 Why is it important?

 With this feature, advertisers can perform more holistic analytics and gain greater line of sight into cross-channel marketing effectiveness and efficiency.
 For example, you can understand the overlap between your own audience and those engaged with your Amazon Ads campaigns.
-You can also upload aggregated direct-to-consumer (D2C) sales information into your AMC instance, and quantify the contribution of Amazon media to these off-Amazon conversions.
+You can also upload aggregated direct-to-consumer (D2C) sales information into your AMC instance, and quantify the contribution of Amazon media to these conversions anywhere.

 Registered Amazon Marketing Cloud advertisers with the following prerequisites in place: